 Differentiation therapy for cancer aims to drive cancer cells to become mature cells which then die naturally.
 Two important differentiating agents are 1a,25-dihydroxyvitamin D3 (1,25D) and all-trans retinoic acid (ATRA).
 An effective therapeutic dose of 1,25D has been difficult to achieve for the treatment of cancer because it also raises the level of calcium in the blood (calcaemic action), potentially leading to cardiac arrest and coma.
 A second aim has been to syntheses new analogues of 1,25D that have a substantially reduced calcaemic action.
 New analogues of 1,25D (an1,25D) have been synthesised that are much less calcaemic and more potent than 1,25D against leukaemia and colon cancer cells.
 The two new an1,25D are very promising candidates for development as anticancer drugs.
 They still need to be refined further, to enhance drug delivery.
 All-trans retinoic acid (ATRA), used with arsenic trioxide, has provided a cure for 95% of patients with acute promyelocytic leukaemia.
 Attention was focussed on whether ATRA can prolong the survival of children with high-risk neuroblastoma.
 ATRA together with depletion of polyamines (via a polyamine analogue verlindamycin) has been shown to drive terminal differentiation of this cancer and more effectively than either agent alone.

-Thirty two papers have been published to date, a paper is under review, 8 papers are in preparation and the book entitled “Diversity, Versatility and Leukaemia”, by Brown and Sanchez-Garcia, appeared in 2016.
+Thirty three papers have been published to date, a paper is under review, 8 papers are in preparation and the book entitled “Diversity, Versatility and Leukaemia”, by Brown and Sanchez-Garcia, appeared in 2016.
 A highlight is the paper in the Proceedings of the National Academy of Science, USA describing the roles of Flt3 and IL-7 (doi: 10.1073/pnas.1613316113).
 Special issues of The Journal of Steroid Biochemistry and Molecular Biology (Proceedings of the 18th Vitamin D Workshop) and The International Journal of Molecular Sciences (in honour of Professor Milan R. Uskokovic) contain a series of research articles on our new an1,25Ds and their activities.The Fellows have presented posters and/or given talks at 30 international and local conferences and attended at total of 42 meetings.

 There have been 12 main events for the general public, including the British Festival, Lower Silesia (Poland), Big Bang, Think Corner and Fun Palace Science festivals and a Curing Perfect app which examines the benefits of stem cells.